sarinderv/nodejs-postgres/README.md

 # nodejs-posgresql

-A demo Quotes REST API using Node.js and PostgreSQL.
+cmpe277-hackathon REST API using Node.js and PostgreSQL.
 Built with Express Js for this [Node.js PostgreSQL tutorial](https://geshan.com.np/blog/2021/01/nodejs-postgresql-tutorial/).

 ## Deploy with Heroku